wangyaoyang/WinCommate/README.md

 P.S.
 The original name of the project folder was not 'WinCommate', actually just 'Commate'.
-You may need to rename the project's folder to it's original name before building the project.
+You may need to rename the project's folder back to it's original name before building the project.